 The LD-501 magnetic resistance is silent and smooth.
 It is capable of providing a challenging workout via the manually adjustable resistance knob located on the frame for easy and efficient changes.
 And unlike most other spin bikes, the L NOW LD-501 features a spring to absorb the shock and create a smoother ride for you.

 The LCD console displays Speed, Time, Distance, Calories, Heart Rate, and Cadence (RPM).
-Target goals for time, distance, and calories can be selected to countdown.
+Target goals for time, distance, and calories can be created to countdown.
 The Quickstart button resets all values to count up from zero.
-Since the LD-501 console isn’t Bluetooth or ANT/+ connectivity enabled, for entertainment or wireless HR tracking you’ll need a separate device.
+Since the LD-501 console isn’t Bluetooth or ANT/+ connectivity enabled, for entertainment or wireless HR tracking, you’ll need a separate device.

 Learn more in my complete review below

 Amazon Affiliate Disclosure: I may earn commissions on purchases made through links in this post.